 LPN to BSN programs are designed for licensed practical nurses who aspire to hold administrative and leadership positions in the field of nursing.
 According to the Bureau of Labor Statistics, BSN programs provide more clinical experience as well as additional training in communication, leadership and critical thinking.
 While LPN’s typically complete a one-year training program and pass the NCLEX-PN exam, a BSN program takes about four years to complete and prepares you to sit for the NCLEX- RN examination.

 By enrolling in an LPN to BSN program online, you’re able to acquire the skills you need to become a registered nurse and reduce the amount of time it takes to obtain a bachelor’s degree.
-When evaluating LPN to BSN programs, there are 5 important factors you should consider.
+When evaluating LPN to BSN programs, there are five important factors you should consider.

 Accreditation is very important when deciding where to enroll.
 Recognized brick-and-mortar and online programs should be evaluated by an accrediting agency.
 According to the U.S Department of Education, accreditation is a voluntary, nongovernmental process, in which an institution and its programs are evaluated against standards for measuring quality.
 If an institution is accredited by a recognized agency in the United States, its coursework, teachers, facilities, equipment, and supplies are reviewed on a routine basis.

 By graduating from an accredited program, you can be confident that you received a quality education and are ready to sit for your state’s licensing examination.
 Accreditation is also weighed heavily by hiring institutions and is equally important should you wish to transfer academic credits to another program.
 To find out if a school is accredited by a regionally or nationally recognized agency, visit the sites below:

 - Accrediting Council for Independent Colleges and Schools

 - Accrediting Commission of Career Schools and Colleges of Technology

 - Accrediting Council for Continuing Education and Training

 - Council on Occupational Education